armory/docs/content/en/cd-as-a-service/setup/get-started.md

 ### Create client credentials

 Create machine to machine client credentials for the various service accounts that you will need.
 These credentials are machine credentials that are meant for authentication when using Armory CD-as-a-Service programmatically.
-The credentials consist of a client ID and a client secret.
+The credentials consist of a Client ID and a Client Secret.
 Make sure to keep the secret somewhere safe.
 You cannot retrieve secrets that you lose access to.
 You would need to create a new set of credentials and update any services that used the credentials that you are replacing.

 > Armory recommends creating separate credentials for each cluster or service.